How to Be Filled with the Holy Spirit

 A Command and Priviledge for Every Christian

-I. What it Mean to Be Filled With the Spirit
+I. What It Means to be Filled with the Spirit

 In Ephesians 5:17, 18 the apostle Paul commands us: